 Wales has a great workforce.
 The Welsh are a Celtic people that came to Britain in around 500 BC and gave the island its name.
 Like most Celts, they are warm, friendly and passionate about everything in life.

-Of all the global companies that come to Wales, very many of them re-invest.
-Similar to the US state and federal system, Wales has its own elected Welsh Government as well as representation to the British Government in London.
-Foreign investors are taken good care of by a small but dedicated team at the Welsh Government from beginning to end of the investment project.
+Of all the global companies which come to Wales, very many re-invest.
+Wales has its own Welsh Government and is also represented in the UK Parliament in London.
+Foreign investors are taken good care of by a dedicated team in the Welsh Government from the start to finish of the investment project.

 Rough Guides says that Wales ‘is the most beguiling part of the British Isles’.
 Trip Advisor named Rhossili Bay in Gower, Wales, as the best beach in Britain and the ninth best beach in the world.
 An 870-mile hiking path runs around the coast of Wales which the Lonely Planet guide named ‘the best region on earth to visit’.
 Wales has 180 golf courses, including the Celtic Manor, home to the Ryder Cup in 2010.